La Main Rouge

-The ambassador of the Algerian FLN in West-Germany, Améziane Aït Ahcène, was shot out of a moving car on November 5, 1958 in Bonn and died months later in a Tunisian hospital.
+The ambassador of the Algerian FLN in West Germany, the above mentioned Aït Ahcène, was shot from a moving car on November 5, 1958 in Bonn and died months later in a Tunisian hospital.
 The attack is attributed to La Main Rouge.

 The freighters Emma, en route from Tangier to Gibraltar on 30 July 1957, and Alkaira, in Ostend on 13 April 1959, were destroyed by explosive charges planted by La Main Rouge.

-In particular, the apparent inaction of the French authorities was seen abroad as a note of the French government that they had caused the aggressive crackdown on supporters of the FLN.
+In particular, the apparent inaction of the French authorities was seen abroad as a tacit admission by the French government that it had caused the aggressive crackdown on supporters of the FLN.